Boeing/config-file-validator/index.md

 ![Exclude File Types Run](./img/exclude_file_types.png)

 #### Customize recursion depth
-By default there is no recursion limt.
+By default there is no recursion limit.
 If desired, the recursion depth can be set to an integer value.
 If depth is set to `0` recursion will be disabled and only the files in the search path will be validated.

 ```
 validator --depth=0 /path/to/search